 Washtenaw County Health Department is vaccinating individuals who live or work in Washtenaw County.

 As of Monday, 3/8/21, the following groups are eligible to request a vaccine appointment:

 - Health care workers and long term care facility staff/residents (Phase 1A - all priorities/groups)

 - People 65 years old or older (Phase 1B Group A & Phase 1C Group A)

 - Some frontline essential workers with frequent or ongoing exposure as part of their work (Phase 1B Group B)

-- This does not include all essential workers previously designated in 1B.
-First responders, police officers, jail and prison staff, pre-K-12 teachers, and childcare providers are included.
+- This includes first responders, police officers, jail and prison staff, pre-K-12 teachers, and childcare providers.

 Those not included in the groups above are not eligible for vaccination yet.
-See more details on the state's prioritization guidance here.
+Not sure what group you're in?
+See the state's prioritization guidance here.

 If you are eligible, fill out this survey to request a vaccine appointment with the Health Department: http://bit.ly/wchdvaxindi